colejarczyk/doc/cookbook/translatable_field.rst

         }
     }

-and add translation too set/get method
+You also need to add translation setters and getters, which will be responsible for modifying and returning the translated data

 .. code-block:: php